-The Department of Biodiversity, Conservation and Attractions (DBCA) is calling for feedback on its Draft Disability Access and Inclusion Plan (DAIP) 2026-2030.
+The public comment period on the Department of Biodiversity, Conservation and Attractions' Draft Disability Access and Inclusion Plan (DAIP) 2026-2030 is now closed

 Our DAIP aims to create a community that is welcoming for people with disability by ensuring our services, facilities, information and workplaces are accessible and inclusive.